bas080/simple/mods/mtpaint/readme.txt

 Changelog
 ---------
+0.2
+* Fixed check if pointed thing is a node (bug)

 0.1
 * Eraser for removing all nodes that can be pointed at
 * Set node #1 with the picker on left click or set node #2 on right click